Houston Dog Bite Attorney

 Other costs, such as travel expenses or any out-of-pocket expenses relating to the attack, can also be factored into the case when awarding compensation.
 Also, in some cases, punitive damages may be awarded based on the level of negligence of the dog’s owner.

 As you know, dog bites and dog attacks can happen to anyone at any time, and the damages can be catastrophic.
 Some injuries never fully heal.
 Some victims, although physically healed, may deal with mental anguish or PTSD for the rest of their lives.
-If you’ve suffered a dog bite in Houston or anywhere in Texas, know that expert dog bite attorneys at Barrera Law Group LLC are available to help with your case.
+If you’ve suffered a dog bite in Houston or anywhere in Texas, know that we’re available at Barrera Law Group LLC to help with your case.

-Call our office today or contact us online for a free, no-obligation consultation.
+Call our office today or contact us online for a free, no-obligation consultation with a Houston dog bite lawyer.
 We’re here for you to help you through the legal process and assist you during this difficult time so that you can focus on healing from your trauma.